Chapter 5A.01 Regulation and Licensing of Dogs

 5A.0109 Rabies or Hydrophobia

-Any person who suspects that any dog in the City is infected with rabies or hydrophobia shall report his/her suspicion to the local police or health authorities, describing the dog and giving the name of the owner, if known.
-If upon examination of health authorities, the dog shall prove in fact to be infected with said disease, the dog may be killed and the person making the report shall be entitled to receive the sum of five dollars ($5.00) from the unappropriated moneys in the City treasury.
+Any person who suspects that any dog in the City is infected with rabies or hydrophobia shall report his/her suspicion to the local law enforcement officer or health authorities, describing the dog and giving the name of the owner, if known.
+If upon examination of health authorities, the dog shall prove in fact to be infected with said disease, the dog may be killed.

 Should such disease be found prevalent among dogs in the City, or should any condition of such disease warrant, the Mayor may, in the interest of the general welfare, order, by proclamation, the impounding and examination of all dogs until the same condition is arrested, taking such measures as may, in the interest of the general welfare, be necessary to arrest the disease.